AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

     **IMPORTANT:** You will need to run `npm install` to ensure all of the new dependencies are installed.

-### Setup the Express theme
+### Set up the Express theme

-1. Install and use the [Spectrum Web Components `<sp-theme>` component](https://opensource.adobe.com/spectrum-web-components/tools/theme/), which includes the modules that provide the overall theme that will apply to all of the Spectrum Web Components in your UI.
-It also includes an Express theme that you'll want to use in your add-on project:
+1. Install and use the [Spectrum Web Components `<sp-theme>` component](https://opensource.adobe.com/spectrum-web-components/tools/theme/), which includes the modules that provide the overall theme for the Spectrum Web Components in your UI.

     `npm install @spectrum-web-components/theme@0.39.4`